Hyolyn: Endorsements

-Philanthrophy
+Philanthropy

 In April 2013, Hyolyn and Soyou embarked on an eight-day, seven-night volunteer mission to Liberia in Africa.
 Working with the Milal Welfare Foundation, Hyolyn and Soyou conducted volunteer work by helping local villagers.
 In the same month, Hyolyn and Soyou went to volunteer at "Greennae", a vocational rehabilitation center for the disabled, as part of the Sungshin Women's University's Change Social Volunteer Corps.

 In May 2013, Hyolyn revealed her humanitarian activity with abandoned animals.
-She joined the volunteer organization "Give Love to an Abandoned Dog" in Hwaseong, Gyeonggi-do three years prior to making her debut with Sistar.
+She joined the volunteer organization "Give Love to an Abandoned Dog" in Hwaseong, Gyeonggi Province three years prior to making her debut with Sistar.
 Through a feed firm, Hyolyn arranged a fan-signing event that allowed her to contribute enough food for the volunteer group for an entire year.
 In August 2017, Hyolyn hosted a flea market event for stray dogs, all the proceeds from the event went to the same volunteer organization.

 In February 2014, Hyolyn and Bora took part in a large-scale charity project to commemorate the 11th anniversary of star & fashion magazine InStyle Korea.
 Hyolyn and Bora volunteered at Kkongkkongine, a shelter for abandoned dogs under Kara, an animal protection civic organisation in Yongin.

 In August 2016, Hyolyn joined the 12th Volunteer Corps of Natural Balance Blue Angel Volunteers in visiting the Hwaseong "Yusaju (Give Love to Stray Dogs)" shelter to do volunteer work.
 In November 2017, Hyolyn, along with other idols, held a fan-signing session for the Blue Angel Volunteer Corps.
 The event raised 18 million won in donations in the names of the idols who took part.
 In September 2018, Hyolyn took part in "Shall We Walk", a fundraising event to support the treatment costs of 24 children with rare diseases.

 In December 2019, Hyolyn participated in the #MyCat campaign, an art collaboration between Dazed and Paul & Joe Beaute.
 As part of the campaign, photos of Hyolyn and her cat were completed as artworks and sold at an exhibition, the proceeds of which were donated to the animal protection organization Yusaju.